 Participation in evaluations is considered an indicator of both professional citizenship and general professionalism.
-Throughout their careers, physicians are required to submit paperwork under time limits and other pressures.
-In many ways, the evaluation system is a platform for students to begin to learn the skills for dealing with such demands.
+Throughout their careers, physicians are required to submit paperwork under time limits

 Evaluations completed by students are used for curricular review/improvement and faculty accountability.
 Course results, reported in aggregate after grades are submitted, are provided to curriculum committees, course directors, faculty, deans and department chairpersons.
 Faculty/resident results are reported to the specific faculty/resident and their supervisors.
 Identified trends of concern are also reportable to the Associate Dean for Student Affairs and the Associate Dean for Medical Education.
 In addition to curricular review/improvement and faculty accountability functions, accreditation and research drives the expectation of participation.
 Curriculum reviews at the end of each course, year, and every 3 years include the results of evaluations.
 Evaluation ratings for faculty are used both for performance reviews and promotion and tenure applications.